GeoARit/.github/profile/README.md

 ---

-## 🧞 Geordie Genie® — Your Companion in the MetARverse
+## 🧞 Geordie Genie® — Your Companion in the MetARverse®

 Geordie Genie represents the human side of the platform:
 a warm, local, emotionally intelligent character who helps guide the user through their surroundings with humour, empathy, and awareness.